 So here are five of the best, and perhaps craziest, locations to host your fantasy draft.

-1. The Best Sports Bar In Town
+1. The Best Sports Bar in Town

 One of the classic Draft hosting locations that a lot of leagues opt for is the trusty sports bar method.
-Great sports bars such as Buffalo Wild Wings and Hooters are well known for hosting fantastic Fantasy Drafts and if you reserve them specially for that purpose they will make sure you have a fantastic draft.
-Some of the best benefits of hosting a draft at these places is that quite often they will supply you with a lot of the tools you need, and more importantly some incredible chicken wings, appetizers and plenty of beer.
+Great sports bars such as Buffalo Wild Wings and Hooters are well known for hosting fantastic Fantasy Drafts and if you reserve them especially for that purpose they will make sure you have a fantastic draft.
+Some of the best benefits of hosting a draft at these places are that quite often they will supply you with a lot of the tools you need, and more importantly some incredible chicken wings, appetizers and plenty of beer.

 This particular location also adds a new element to the drafting situation, which is "The Public."
 There is a whole new dynamic in place when your draft is taking place in public.
 Personal embarrassment becomes much worse, and bystanders often get in on the act when someone is being chastised for a horrible selection.
 There are distractions such as attractive members of the opposite sex, ordering food and drink, noise, chatter and the fear of public humiliation.

 You may be able to dominate a draft from the comfort of your couch, with a laptop in front of you, but can you do the same without quick internet access and a clear head?
-Or what if you're about the make the most important pick of the year, and your on the clock, but an attractive woman walks up to you and begins to chat.
+Or what if you're about the make the most important pick of the year, and you're on the clock, but an attractive woman walks up to you and begins to chat.
 Are you going to stay true to the draft, even if it may involve sacrificing your best chance at getting a number from a beautiful woman?
 These are the kinds of choices that make a public draft fantastic.

 2. The Office Conference Room

-Schedule your draft for 6pm, wait for your boss to head home for the evening, and then gather the troops and turn that beautiful conference room into a perfect draft war room.
+Schedule your draft for 6 p.m., wait for your boss to head home for the evening, and then gather the troops and turn that beautiful conference room into a perfect draft war room.
 Project your online draft board onto the giant company television that they paid for instead of giving you a raise, and be sure to empty that fridge.
-If you're really bold, you might even be able to order a boat load of pizza, and attempt to charge it to your expense account.
+If you're really bold, you might even be able to order a boatload of pizza, and attempt to charge it to your expense account.
 It all depends on how dedicated you are to the Fantasy draft.

 But make sure you have a nice client presentation running in the background, just in case your boss forgot their umbrella at the office!